marthagriggs9/credit-risk-classification/README.md

   * Balanced Accuracy Score of 99.3%
   * Precision Score of 92% (an average -- in predicting healthy loans, the model was 100% precise.
 It was only 84% precise in predicting high-risk loans.)
   * Recall Score was 99% for predicting both healthy and high-risk loans.

+## Summary

+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+For example:

+* Machine Learning Model 2 has a higher balanced accuracy score (99.3%).
+This resampled data had less false predictions overall.
+Model 2's recall score showed that this model was more accurate at predicting high risk loans.
+This is important if the bank wants to minimize financial losses.
+Model 1 had a lower recall score for predicting high-risk loans which could end up being bad for the bank, especially if a large loan is issued to a 'high-risk' client.

+* While neither model scored above 90% in precision when predicting high-risk loans, there is only the risk of losing potential customers, which to me is less of a loss than clients not being able to pay their loan back.
+Model 2 also had a more balanced dataset to learn from, which I feel trumps what Model 1 was able to do, considering its much higher number of healthy loans in the the training set used.